oVirt/ovirt-site/source/feature/ipv6-support.html.md

     -   jsonRpcUtils._tcpServerConstructor() [there should be distinction of using 'localhost' and localhost6]
     -   jsonRpcUtils._protonServerConstructor()[127.0.0.1]

+##### VDSM tests

+There will be need to change/extend tests in tests/:

+*   configNetworkTests.py - try to create only IPv6 network/nics, IPv4 and IPv6
+*   guestIFTests.py - added att4ribute guestIPv6s
+*   jsonRpcUtils.py - extend with IPv6 addresses, where IPv4 is used
+*   netmodelsTests.py - testIsIpv6valid, testIsNetmaskIPv6valid

 #### Ovirt-Engine frontend

 This classes validate form of ip addresses: